ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 ## Goal 2
-Now we are going to create a new github repository.
+We are using the [`microservice-pipelines`](https://github.com/kcrane3576/microservice-pipelines) github repository.
 This repository will be used to store our `seed` code.
 In Part 2 we will include our Shared Library code.

-  1. Inside of the `microservice-pipelines` github repository, create a directory `dsl` with `seed.groovy`
+  1. Inside of the `microservice-pipelines` repository, we have created a directory `dsl` with `seed.groovy`.
   2. Inside of `seed.groovy`, we are going to create a very simple Freestyle Job
       * Add, Commit and Push the below changes in `seed.groovy`
    ```groovy